Nordstrom Case Study: How You Can Copy Nordstrom’s Retail Success

 Nordstrom is very focused on hiring nice, capable people whose judgment can be trusted to represent the company.
 This reflects in favourable salaries and working conditions, too.

 Besides great financial results, the company has been present in Fortune’s “Best Companies to Work For” Top 100 for years, ranking around 90th.

 While the “One Rule” truly exists, there actually are many rules and standards that are communicated by overseeing personnel or in other documentation.

-A Nordstrom employee has listed some of these in this Shopify article:
+A Nordstrom employee has listed some of these statistics:

-– A Norsdtrom salesperson rarely points.
+– A Nordstrom salesperson rarely points.
 If you have a question about where something is located, they walk you there.

 – Salespeople are taught to walk your bagged purchased around the counter to you vs. just handing it across the counter.